 But what about those who are considering more permanent alterations or enhancements to their appearance?
 Pre-wedding plastic surgery and procedures are nothing new.
-We chatted with plastic surgeon John Diaz to get expert advice for anyone considering plastic surgery before their wedding.
+We chatted with plastic surgeon John Diaz to get expert advice for those considering a procedure before their wedding.

 Many procedures take time to heal and for full results to become apparent.
 Because of this, timing is extremely important.
 One year out from your wedding is the best time to consider procedures like breast augmentation, rhinoplasty, liposuction, or other procedures.
 “This will allow you enough time to find a great surgeon and enough time to fully heal to see final long-term results before the big day,” Diaz says.

 Diaz recommends that six months prior to your walk down the aisle is the ideal time for both proper skin-care regimens (sunscreen, eye creams, exfoliation, topical vitamin C serums, and retinol or prescription tretinoin, as it takes about 30 days for skin to acclimate to products and two to three months for noticeable differences) and in-office treatments (monthly facials, medium to deep chemical peels, The Vi Peel, and Clear & Brilliant laser treatments).